codfed/ai-agents/README.md

 ## trending-wikipedia-ollama

-Use Ollama endpoint to get context surrounding why the top 10 articles on Wikipedia were trending
+Use Phi-3 Ollama to generate context surrounding why the top 10 articles on Wikipedia were trending

 The cool: